-- All images and hyperlinks, where appropriate, have an alternative text attribute.
+- Images and hyperlinks, where appropriate, have an alternative text attribute.
 This means when an image or hyper-links is conveying important information its content is described with an alternative text.

-- We have attempted to specifically comply with Section 508 referring to website accessibility standards.
+- The City has attempted to specifically comply with Section 508 referring to website accessibility standards.